I received a rejection on my eClaim. I need to fix this and send it again, how do I do this?

 - The patient has different insurance than what was sent on the first claim.

-- Prior Authorization Numbers need added or removed.
+- Prior Authorization Numbers need to be added to or removed from the claim.

 - Accept Assignment was set incorrectly on the original claim.

-- A different eClaim template should be used on this claim.
+- A different eClaim template should be used to submit this claim.

 What if this should be marked as a Corrected or Voided claim?